 This is different from the god complex we looked at in the Light Yagami post.
 Q doesn't have a god complex - he is a god.
 This seems like a fantasy trope, but it's still well within the bounds of science fiction.

 We can happily accept this argument in science fiction as can accept that sometimes things are so unknowable, so currently beyond our comprehension, it can seem god-like.
 After all, for 95% of human existence, we've been primate hunter-gatherers.
-It's not a big stretch to imagine that in this time, some other species in a distance galaxy spent more time evolution and less time killing one another.
+It's not a big stretch to imagine that at this time, some other species in a distant galaxy spent more time evolving and less time killing one another.

 Q is a creature outside of time and space with abilities to manipulate the universe on a quantum level.